-How Google Search Engine Works
+How Google Search Engine Works: A Technical Explanation

 There are more than 200 million web pages on the internet, and it’s almost impossible to keep track of them all.
 Thankfully, search engines like Google help us find what we’re looking for by cataloging and indexing every page they can get their hands on.